You can download FAQs here.

 Who is considered an obligated reporter and what are the expectations as such?

-Obligated reporters are faculty and staff that have supervisory responsibilities as well as staff who manage academic or student programs.
-HR professionals are also Obligated Reporters.
+Obligated reporters include most employees at MIT.
+This includes administrators, teaching assistants, GRAs, support staff, faculty and staff that have supervisory responsibilities, staff who manage academic or student programs, and HR professionals.
 Obligated reporters must report Title IX complaints to the Title IX Co-Coordinator, one of the Deputy Coordinators or Title IX Investigators.
 If an employee who is not an obligated reporter receives a Title IX complaint, they are encouraged to report it to the Title IX Coordinator, Human Resources Officer or to their supervisor.

 Does Title IX cover employee complaints of sexual misconduct against a student?

 Yes, if an employee reports sexual misconduct against a student, MIT must act on the report and notify the employee of options and resources available for support.
 MIT will notify the student, , conduct an investigation and ensure the conduct stops.
 If the investigation reveals inappropriate behavior by the student, charges may be filed against the student with the Committee on Discipline.